mitmath/1806/summaries.md

 (There are also "negative definite" and "negative semidefinite" matrices, which are the same things except with the opposites signs, i.e. "< 0" or "≤ 0" above.)

+**Further reading:** Strang, sections 6.3–6.5, 9.2; video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/), [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/), and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).

+## Upcoming Lecture 28 (November 19)

 ### Eigenvalues and the SVD

 Connection of SVD to eigenvalues:  showed that the singular values σ² are the *nonzero eigenvalues* of *either* AᵀA *or* AAᵀ, the right singular vectors v are corresponding eigenvectors of  AᵀA, and the left singular vectors are eigenvectors of AAᵀ.
 Long ago, we already showed that rank(AᵀA)=rank(AAᵀ)=rank(A)=rank(Aᵀ).
 Now, showed that AᵀA and AAᵀ always have the *same nonzero eigenvalues*.
 They can have different numbers of *zero* eigenvalues because N(AᵀA)=N(A) ≠ N(Aᵀ)=N(AAᵀ) in general.

-**Further reading:** Strang, sections 6.4–6.5, 9.2, and video [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/) and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).
-Strang, sections 7.1–7.2, and video [lecture 29](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-29-singular-value-decomposition/)
+**Further reading:** Strang, sections 7.1–7.2, and video [lecture 29](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-29-singular-value-decomposition/)